-- The adhesive primer will bond the pipe to the composite and prevent disbondment. - 2) The adhesive primer acts as a coating underneath the repair, thus preventing moisture ingress.
+- 1) The adhesive primer will bond to the pipe and prevent disbondment. - 2) The adhesive primer acts as a coating underneath the repair, thus preventing moisture ingress.

-The PPR adhesive primer product comes in multiple packaging types; either in plastic jars (1-pint kits) or in a set of two equal sized paint cans (2-pint kit, 2-quart kit or 2-gallon kit).
+The PPR adhesive primer product comes in multiple packaging types; either in a plastic blister pouch (1-pint kits) or in a set of two equal sized paint cans (2-pint kit, 2-quart kit or 2-gallon kit).
 The mix ratio of this product is 1:1 by volume.
 Based on the required amount, this product can be mixed by hand on a cardboard tray using a putty knife, in a mixing cup using stir sticks or in a larger bucket using a mixing paddle.
 Mix until uniform in color.
 Mixing time is typically 3-5 minutes depending on the process used.
 In cold weather (<40°F), mixing time should increase to 8-10 minutes due to material thickening (becoming more viscous).